BOLD-100: Clinical development

 The precursor molecule to BOLD-100, KP1339 was tested in a Phase 1 monotherapy clinical trial in heavily pretreated patients with advanced cancers.
 In this dose escalation study, KP1339 was administered to 46 patients with doses ranging from 20 mg/m2 to 780 mg/m2.
 KP1339 was well tolerated, with the treatment-emergent adverse events occurring in >20% of patients being nausea, fatigue, vomiting, anaemia and dehydration.
 These adverse events were mainly grade 2 or lower.
 In the 38 efficacy-evaluable patients, nine patients achieved stable disease and 1 patient had a durable partial response.
 625 mg/m2 was determined to be the recommended Phase 2 dose.

-BOLD-100 is being tested in a Phase 1b clinical trial in combination with the chemotherapy regimen FOLFOX (5-fluorouracil, leucovorin, and oxaliplatin) for the treatment of gastrointestinal cancers, including gastric, pancreatic, colon and bile duct cancer.
-This trial includes a dose escalation phase followed by a cohort expansion and is expected to enroll 80 patients.
+BOLD-100 is being tested in a Phase 1b/2a clinical trial in combination with the chemotherapy regimen FOLFOX (5-fluorouracil, leucovorin, and oxaliplatin) for the treatment of gastrointestinal cancers, including gastric, pancreatic, colon and bile duct cancer.
+This trial includes a dose escalation phase followed by a cohort expansion with 117 patients enrolled.
+Interim data presented at ASCO GI in January 2024 showed that BOLD-100 + FOLFOX was active and well-tolerated treatment in a heavily pre-treated Stage IV mCRC study population with 36 patients.
+Progression Free Survival, Overall Survival, and Objective Response Rate demonstrate significant clinical benefit and improvement over the currently available therapies, with minimal treatment emergent neuropathy or significant toxicities.